Dealing With Grief And Loss

 Grief & Illness

-If you were diagnosed with a serious illness, you’ll grieve for your loss of health.
+If you're coping with chronic illness, you’ll grieve for your loss of health.
 You may feel angry at the world or desperate to bargain with God.

 Some people experiencing a serious illness go into denial and don’t want to follow a treatment plan.
 Grieving for your once healthy body is natural, and your pain is understandable.